There are times when you want your dog to bark – mainly for protection, and there are times where you don’t.

 Alternatively, they could have excessive energy that they need to release.
 In such a case, you may need to provide them with more exercise.

-Make sure your Pit Bull is getting plenty of exercise every day to ensure they are sleepy at night.
+Make sure your Pit Bull is getting plenty of exercises every day to ensure they are sleepy at night.

 2. Give Your Pit Bull Lots Of Love And Affection.